tschneidereit/typed-objects-explainer/classsyntax.md

 This is just a sketch, but the idea is to extend class type syntax to integrate with typed objects.

+*WARNING:* This is *very* preliminary and not fully thought through.

 ## Field types

 Allow users to declare field types.
 If any field types exist, this